octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

   } with (operations, store)
 ```

-The winner has been found, it has now to be rewarded.
+The winner has been found and now has to be rewarded.
 First, we need to check that this address does exist, then create a transaction which will be added to the operations list:

 ```js